Our school is a Church of England Primary and Nursery School, for children aged 3 to 11 years.

 The School Council had a major part in a recent School Improvement initiative.
 Following consultations with the Council and parents, we have been developing our grounds to include quiet areas for children to sit, and providing a more stimulating play environment for them at break and lunch times.

-Our Governing body run a portfolio model with each Governor holding a responsibility for either; Leadership and School improvement, Finance, Personnel, SEN & Safeguarding, Premises, Ethos, Communication and Community Relations or Governance.
+Our Local Governing Board run a portfolio model with each Governor holding a responsibility for either; Leadership and School improvement, Finance, Personnel, SEN & Safeguarding, Premises, Ethos, Communication and Community Relations or Governance.
 The Governors work closely with key staff within school and have links with St Christopher's MAT.
-The full governing body meets once a month focussing on different portfolios at each meeting.
+The full governing board meets once a month focussing on different portfolios at each meeting.

 Class organisation.
 Children are grouped into classes according to their chronological age.
-Some children are taught in mixed aged classes.
+Children are taught in mixed aged classes.
 However there is rarely more than two terms’ difference in the ages within any of our classes.

 The teachers normally have responsibility for a class of children, which they teach for most of the week.
-However they also work in teams of teachers (Foundation, Infant, Lower Junior and Upper Junior), which plan together and support each other's teaching.
+However they also work in teams of teachers (Foundation, Lower Team, Middle Team and Upper Team), which plan together and support each other's teaching.
 Each area of the curriculum is co-ordinated by a particular teacher.

 Our school looks particularly beautiful in the Winter: